The Nikon FM3A – Great Film Cameras

 The focusing screen is actually the brightest standard screen of any manual-focus Nikon.
 This is Type K3 Focusing Screen, the interchangeable focusing screen that comes as standard.
 The K3 is ‘a matte/Fresnel screen with a split-image rangefinder spot surrounded by a microprism ring and a 12mm centre-weighted area reference circle’.
 It is optimized for f/2 lenses – faster lenses won’t get any brighter.
 I’ve found it very easy to use.
 Nikon introduced two alternatives along with the K3, the E3 matte screen for close ups, and the B3 etched screen with horizontal and vertical lines.
 The B3’s lines are useful for composition, architectural photography or multiple exposure operation.

-The meter is accurate and extremely easy to use via needle matching.
+The meter is predictable, accurate and extremely easy to use via needle matching.
 It uses a 60% centre-weighted pattern but also provides a welcome and well-placed AE lock button on the back for manual adjustments.
 There is also a film window, which was a new feature for the FM series.

 The build quality is exceptional.
 The top and bottom body covers are each drawn from a sheet of brass; the shutter release and film wind cap are lathe-turned, whilst the shutter and film advance actions run on self-lubricating bearings.
 The film transport mechanism is very tough and makes use of hardened metal gearing.